COVID-19 update from the American Amicable website:

 Take the Next Step

-It’s tough knowing how to protect your family after you’re gone, especially with such a vast amount of information out there.
+Whether American Amicable is the right choice for you or not, we know it’s tough knowing how to protect your family after you’re gone, especially with such a vast amount of information out there.
 But we can help!

 To support you as you safeguard your financial security, I’ve created an up-to-date guide for parents who need life insurance.
-My guide can help you with your long term life insurance goals, especially with little kids at home!
+My guide can help you with your long-term life insurance goals, especially with little kids at home!

 Here at CB Acker Associates, we want to help you take care of your family.
 If you’re ready to find a policy that fits your needs and your budget, we can help!

 With access to all the top-rated life insurance companies, we work extra hard to get you the best life insurance rates possible.
 You can even compare rates and benefits from over 40 providers with no obligation to buy here.
 Plus, it’s fast—under 60 seconds kind of fast.